Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Introduction

 Consider a model dynamical system (depicted in Fig.~\ref{fig:1d_dyn_sys}) describing a 1D wave propagation phenomenon through an elastic medium.
 Typically, the dynamics of such systems are expressed as partial differential equations (PDEs) \cite{rudy2019data} in the following form:

-where $\dot{u}=\frac{\partial u}{\partial t}$, $u_x=\frac{\partial u}{\partial x}$, and $u_{xx}= \frac{\partial^2 u}{\partial x^2}$. $\Psi$ represents a PDE-based model for the dynamical system that is parameterized with $\boldsymbol{\xi}$. $\phi(t)$ denotes the source signal that initiates the propagation and $s(t) = u(x_m,t)$ is the sensor measurement measured at a specific location ($x=x_m$) as a function of time as depicted in Fig.~\ref{fig:1d_dyn_sys}.
-The main objective of system identification problems is to estimate the system coefficients $\boldsymbol{\xi}$ of the governing PDE of the dynamical system using the sensor measurement $s(t)$.
+where $\dot{u}=\frac{\partial u}{\partial t}$, $u_x=\frac{\partial u}{\partial x}$, and $u_{xx}= \frac{\partial^2 u}{\partial x^2}$ and so on. $\Psi$ represents a PDE-based model for the dynamical system that is parameterized with $\boldsymbol{\xi}$. $\phi(t)$ denotes the source signal that initiates the propagation and $s(t) = u(x_m,t)$ is the sensor measurement measured at a specific location ($x=x_m$) as a function of time as depicted in Fig.~\ref{fig:1d_dyn_sys}.
+The main objective of system identification problems is to estimate some property of the system (e.g. the system coefficients $\boldsymbol{\xi}$ of the governing PDE) using the sensor measurement $s(t)$.
 In this work, the focus is primarily on identifying the coefficients associated with damage-induced nonlinearities, though the approach is general and can be used to estimate any PDE coefficient under the assumptions that 1) each $\boldsymbol{\xi}$ is associated with a unique output $s(t)$ and 2) $s(t)$ varies smoothly as a function of the particular coefficient of interest.

-Let us begin with a simple structural example of a wave $\phi(t)$ propagating in the elastic rod depicted in Fig.~\ref{fig:1d_dyn_sys}.
+Let us begin with a simple example of a wave propagating in the elastic rod depicted in Fig.~\ref{fig:1d_dyn_sys}.
 For a linear elastic material in the absence of dispersion and loss, wave motion is described by the model \cite{Achenbach:73}

 Here $u(x,t)$ refers to the local longitudinal wave displacement \cite{Achenbach:73}, $\nu$ is the speed of propagation of a disturbance in the medium (the phase speed), and the source function $\phi(t)$, applied at a particular location, initiates the longitudinal wave along the propagation medium.
 Thus, the generated displacement $u(x,t)$ is a response to $\phi(t)$.
 As shown in \cite{gazdag1981modeling}, for example, an equivalent way of stating the problem is to define a proper set of initial conditions, e.g., defining $u$ and $\dot{u}$ at $t=0$, and setting the source function $\phi$ to be zero.
 Using this approach, we can rewrite Eq.~(\ref{eq:lin_we_source}) as: